aimms/how-to/Articles/362/362-planning-support.rst

             p_workblockTimezoneToStartHour(i_workBlock, IndexTimeZones)  :=
                 val( substring( sp_workblockTimezoneToStartHour(i_workBlock, IndexTimeZones), 12, 13 ) );

     #.
-Based on the starting hour, we determine the shift.
+Based on the starting hour of each timezone, we determine the shift:

         .. code-block:: aimms
             :linenos: